-Star Talk – Hosted by Dr. Neil deGrasse Tyson, director of the Hayden Planetarium at the New York Museum of Natural Histor and co-hosted by Comedian Chuck Nice, the podcast features subject matter experts who discuss a range of interesting science topics.
-Regular guests include Dr. Janna Levin an expert on Black Holes and Bill Nye whom I am sure needs no introduction.
+Star Talk – Hosted by Dr. Neil deGrasse Tyson, director of the Hayden Planetarium at the New York Museum of Natural History and co-hosted by Comedian Chuck Nice, the podcast features subject matter experts who discuss a range of interesting science topics.
+Regular guests include Dr. Janna Levin, who is an expert on Black Holes and Bill Nye whom I’m sure needs no introduction.
 My fav: Fungus Among Us

-PBS Spacetime – Bleeding edge astrophysics packaged into 15 minute videos that the layman (me) can usually consume.
+PBS Spacetime – Bleeding edge astrophysics packaged into 15 minute videos that the layman (yours truly) can usually consume.
 Matt O’Dowd is a great host, and his world class team of special effects animators bring difficult to visualize theories into focus.
+My fav: CCC

-The Royal Institution – Lectures from the biggest names in science with a history going all the way back to the times of Michael Faraday.
+The Royal Institution – Lectures, presentations & demonstrations from the front lines scientific research with a history going all the way back to the times of Michael Faraday.
 My fav: What our brains do when dreaming

 Joe Rogan Experience – Joe is the comedian that hosted Fear Factor originally, he is also an MMA commentator.
 For the most part he has interesting guests.
 Nick Bostrom episode was kind of painful though, Sean Carroll did a much better job interviewing him on Mindscape.
 Be sure to get caught up on Joe’s YouTube channel.
 My Fav: Brian Greene

 Mechanical Universe – This series helped me to -begin- to understand relativity, and how we got there.
 Produced by Caltech, Professor David Goodstein sets the tone and takeaways from each episode.
 Great animation and I believe the first series to feature CGI, very impressive for the time.